SAP/ownid-developer-tutorial/src/deployment.md

 OwnID person will ask you for some parameters.

 Access to Gigya:
-- Gigya API key and secret
+- Gigya API key, App/User key, and secret

 Application parameters presented in the WebApp:
 - Application name
 - Application description
 - Application icon

-FIDO2 (biometric authentication):
-- TBD

 2. CNAME
 URLs in the environment include:
 * company.com - your website
-* passwordless.company.com - where the customer register with phone lock mechanism
+* passwordless.company.com - FIDO2 page
 * sign.ownid.com - OwnID webapp
 * company.ownid.com - hosted server

+You have to create this CNAME (i.e. passwordless.company.com) and direct to a URL provided by OwnID.
+OwnID create a certificate that is set in AWS Cloud Front for this specific URL.
+In addition, OwnID also route requests to either the S3 bucket to get the JS file for the front-end or to the hosted server.

 3. UI integration
 Follow the instructions for Gigya integration